Suyog-16/mynewsite/content/posts/resnets.md

 This problem has been largely addressed by applying various techniques like normalized initialization and intermediate normalization layers(*Batch Normalization*)

 ## 2) Degradation Problem
-As we stack more and more of the convolutional or non linear layers we execpt the accuracy of the model to increase as well but, the accuracy saturates then starts to degrade after a certain point and it is not caused by *overfitting* and adding more layers to that cause the error% to increase as well
+As we stack more and more of the convolutional or non linear layers we execpt the accuracy of the model to increase as well but, the accuracy saturates then starts to degrade after a certain point and it is not caused by *overfitting* and adding more layers to that causes the error% to increase as well

 **Example**
 Lets say we have a hypothetical task at hand of classifying image.we build a simple shallow CNN network.